 As summarized in Section 2, experiments over the past 20 years have consistently documented that third parties do inflict altruistic punishment, thereby enforcing cooperation norms effectively under certain conditions (e.g., Fehr and Fischbacher, 2004).
 This is inconsistent with Hypothesis 1.
-Although there are several social preference theories in the behavioral literature (e.g., Sobel, 2005; Fehr and Schmidt, 2006 for a survey), inequality-averse preferences are known to explain such punishment behaviors effectively (e.g., Fehr and Fischbacher, 2004; Kamei, 2020).
-Online Appendix B summarizes theoretical analyses conducted to obtain insights for subjects' behaviors in the present experimental framework, using the inequity-averse preference model by Fehr and Schmidt (1999):
+Although there are several social preference theories in the behavioral literature (for surveys, see Sobel, 2005; Fehr and Schmidt, 2006), inequality-averse preferences are known to explain such punishment behaviors effectively (e.g., Fehr and Fischbacher, 2004; Kamei, 2020).
+Online Appendix B summarizes theoretical analyses conducted to obtain insights for subjects' behaviors in the present experimental framework, using the inequity-averse preference model by Fehr and Schmidt (1999):20 where n is the number of players per group (= 3 or 5), x is the list of the n players' payoffs, α_i indicates player i's aversion to disadvantageous inequality, while β_i indicates player i's aversion to advantageous inequality, satisfying $\beta_i \leq \alpha_i$ and $0 \leq \beta_i < 1$.
+An analysis focused on symmetric equilibria provides four useful lessons.